harness/developer-hub/docs/platform/connectors/cloud-providers/ref-cloud-providers/aws-connector-settings-reference.md

 ### FAQ

-#### What are the components that are needed to set up the EKS Authentication Feature in AWS and Harness?
+#### What are the required components to set up the EKS Authentication feature in AWS and Harness?

 **In Harness**

-1. AWS Connector
+1. AWS Connector.
-2. Instal AWS IAM Authenticator on the Delegate via INIT_SCRIPT
+2. Install AWS IAM Authenticator on the delegate via `INIT_SCRIPT`.

 **In AWS**

-1. IAM Role in AWS Account with the correct permissions
+1. An IAM Role in the AWS account with the correct permissions.
-2. Configure a Kubernetes Service Account in the EKS cluster
+2. Configure a Kubernetes Service Account in the EKS cluster.

 ## AWS Serverless Lambda